Emjayosee/5_Day_Planner/README.md

     In approaching this project, I fell behind and had to go back about a month to pick it up again, with so many advances, I spent several hours trying to achieve the objectives.
 My initial submissions, failed to properly use loacl storage, even though it was an obvious requirement I went back over the class illustrations, class video and found this useful article, https://www.tiny.cloud/blog/javascript-localstorage/ and rebuilt that app using local storage.
+    I then made an attempt at a loop to run the various JS, colour coding, and was close but worked with Tutor to make the loops work.
+BOOM, now it is done!

     I followed the following plan design: